aswathyseb/markerdb/README.md

 **Using custom blast databases**

 Users can also create custom blast databases for use in the workflow.
 The sequences must adhere to NCBI taxonomy.
-To create custom blast databases, use the `makeblastdb` command from the BLAST suite.
+To create custom blast databases, use `makeblastdb` command from the BLAST suite.
 A taxid-map file connecting the sequence ids to the NCBI taxid must be provided with the `-taxid_map` option while creating the custom databases.